Updated: Monday, Aug. 24, 2020

 Testing Symptomatic Persons

-Everyone who has COVID-19 symptoms needs to be tested.
-Determination of candidates for COVID-19 testing is through the COVID-19 screening questionnaire (electronic symptom tracking tool) used by both students and employees.
+Anyone who has COVID-19 symptoms needs to be tested.
+Determination of candidates for COVID-19 testing is through the COVID-19 screening questionnaire, #CampusClear used by both students and employees.

-Symptomatic persons who are nasal swab tested will need to self-quarantine until test results are received.
-All COVID-19-positive students, faculty, or staff should follow CDC guidelines for What to Do If You Are Sick.
+Symptomatic persons who are COVID-19 tested will need to self-quarantine until test results are received.
+All COVID-19-positive students, faculty, or staff will need to isolate for 10 days following a positive test result and should follow CDC guidelines for What to Do If You Are Sick.

-Results from on campus tests, and tests conducted by other outside laboratories will be scanned and uploaded to the HIPAA, secured patient health record and Student Health Record.
+Results from on campus tests, and tests conducted by other outside laboratories will be scanned and uploaded to the HIPAA, secured patient health record.

 Testing Asymptomatic Persons